Overfitting

 Fortunately, there are several methods for mitigating the risks of overfitting:

-Either through aggregating more datasets, or via federated learning
+Either through aggregating more datasets, or via federated learning. - Data augmentation

 Sometimes overfitting occurs because an algorithm becomes too complex.
 Regularisation refers to the process of identifying and reducing noise within the data, when feature selection is not possible (for example, when it’s not known which features are the most relevant in advance).